 Colombia has a wealth of national parks to explore, but there’s one in particular that should be on your list to visit: Los Nevados National Park (Parque Nacional de los Nevados).

 Although not as frequented as the likes of Tayrona National Park, it’s a hidden treasure in the heart of Colombia and a place you should add to your travel plans.

-The park is also nestled in the infamous coffee region, where farm tours can be found in abundance and make for the excellent add-on to a day or two of hiking.
+The park is also nestled in the infamous coffee region, where farm tours can be found in abundance and make for an excellent add-on to a day or two of hiking.